5 best Robin alternatives & competitors

 Secure and scalable by design

-Both platforms are SOC 2 Type II and ISO 27001 certified. deskbird adds GDPR compliance and EU data hosting.
+Both platforms are SOC 2 Type II audited and ISO 27001 certified. deskbird adds GDPR compliance and EU data hosting.
 All data is stored in Germany and never leaves Europe.

 Integrations